-M.To ensure the protection of all personnel, program faculty and students will adhere to the "No Hold Policy" which states:
+M. To ensure the protection of all personnel, program faculty and students will adhere to the "No Hold Policy" which states:

-- Radiologic personnel; technologists/students must not hold patients or image receptors for static exposures and this is the policy for clinical education settings to protect against unnecessary radiation, known as the "no hold policy". - Radiologic students should not hold patients during any radiographic procedure when an immobilization method is the appropriate standard of care. - The following are suggestions to help adhere to the "no hold policy". - > Family/friend or general public better choice - > Immobilization devices, i.e. image receptor holder, sandbags, sheet immobilizers, tape, pigg-o-stat, or other commercial immobilizers are the best choice
+- Radiologic personnel; technologists/students must not hold patients or image receptors for static exposures and this is the policy for clinical education settings to protect against unnecessary radiation, known as the "no hold policy". - The following are suggestions to help adhere to the "no hold policy". - > Family/friend or general public better choice - > Immobilization devices, i.e. image receptor holder, sandbags, sheet immobilizers, tape, pigg-o-stat, or other commercial immobilizers are the best choice